-Identifying a heat stressed animal
+Identifying a heat-stressed animal

-- Heat stressed animals may appear confused and lethargic
+- Heat stressed animals may appear confused and lethargic.

-- Flying-foxes, possums, gliders, koalas may come to the ground or low to the ground during daylight hours
+- Flying-foxes, possums, gliders, koalas may come to the ground or low to the ground during daylight hours.

 - Kangaroos and wallabies may be lying down and not move away quickly if startled.
 They may also be seen salivating.

-- Reptiles may seek refuge from the heat in cool, dark places to cool down
+- Reptiles may seek refuge from the heat in cool, dark places to cool down.

-- Severely impacted animals may suffer convulsions or lose consciousness
+- Severely impacted animals may suffer convulsions or lose consciousness.

 How you can help

-If you find an animal (not a flying-fox, a bat, a macropod, wombat or reptile) that is showing signs of heat stress but is conscious and appears otherwise uninjured please read the advice below as you may be able to help the animal
+If you find an animal (not a flying-fox, a bat, a macropod, wombat or reptile) that is showing signs of heat stress but is conscious and appears otherwise uninjured, please read the advice below as you may be able to help the animal

-- It is important to NEVER APPROACH a macropod that is lying down
+- It is important to never approach a macropod that is lying down.

-- You can also place some containers around the permeter of your property on the fence line to provide water for reptiles.
+- You can also place some containers around the perimeter of your property on the fence line to provide water for reptiles.
 This has the added advantage of deterring reptiles from approaching houses to access water from taps and other sources closer to your house.

-- Keeping your cats and dogs indoors, wildlife that may be extra vulnerable to predators while in a weakened state
+- Keeping your cats and dogs indoors, wildlife that may be extra vulnerable to predators while in a weakened state.

-- Gently mist distressed animals with a very light spray of water or place a sprinkler nearby
+- Gently mist distressed animals with a very light spray of water or place a nearby sprinkler.

 - If you have found an animal in distress you can offer it a shallow dish of water to drink from.
 If it is too weak you can use an eyedropper to gently put a few drops on its lips or beak.
 Squirting water can choke animals.

-If an animal (that is not a bat or flying-fox) is injured or appears to be a juvenile, or it is suffering convulsions or has lost consciousness, and it is safe to do so, it will need urgent vet attention and should be immediately transported in a well ventilated container to your local vet clinic.If you are unable to safely transport the animal (or it is a bat or flying-fox) please use our online form to report the rescue or call 1300 094 737 for assistance.
-If you can see that an animal has burns on their paws from hot road or roof surfaces it will require urgent vet assistance.
+- If an animal (that is not a bat or flying-fox) is injured or appears to be a juvenile, or it is suffering convulsions or has lost consciousness, and it is safe to do so, it will need urgent vet attention and should be immediately transported in a well-ventilated container to your local vet clinic.

+- If you are unable to safely transport the animal (or it is a bat or flying-fox) please use our online form to report the rescue or call WIRES on 1300 094 737 for assistance.
+If you can see that an animal has burns on its paws from a hot road or roof surfaces, it will require urgent vet assistance.